arzga/teensy-midi-pedal/README.md

 ## Requirements

 - A Teensy board (tested with Teensy 4.0) and Teensyduino (tested with 1.8.13)
+- A circuit
-- A circuit with buttons connected from A0..A1 via a switch to GND and a led connected from A2 to GND (with 1k resistor).
+  - Teensy button pins connected via momentary switch to GND
+  - Teensy led pins connected via 3.3kOhm to led, then GND.
+  - Teensy knob pins connected to 10kOhm potentiomenter center/wiper. +3.3V connected to pot left side (from below), GND to right.